josefsbreakfast/Polaris-Protocol/👻_Apparitional_Objects/🎞️_Haunted_Artefacts_Catelogue/🎶_she_knows_loop.md

 # 🎶 She Knows Loop
 **First created:** 2025-09-14 | **Last updated:** 2025-09-14
-*An ordinary track that became a haunted artefact; earworm as containment loop.*
+*An ordinary track that became a haunted artefact; earworm as containment loop*

 ---

-## Overview
+## 🪱 Overview
 Any song can be weaponised as a haunted artefact when its most memorable fragment is looped, repeated, or framed so that it carries narrative charge.
 In this survivor’s experience, the track *“She Knows”* (J. Cole, feat.
 Cults & Amber Coffman) became one such example.

 It functioned not as neutral music but as a **haunted artefact**: a fragment echoing through daily life as an earworm, while simultaneously reinforcing the engineered presumption that *“she knows.”*